cerner/fhir.cerner.com/content/smart.md

 ```<meta http-equiv="X-UA-Compatible" content="IE=edge">```

-If this tag is not present as the first <head> element on a page, the page and all associated JavaScript will be rendered in IE 7 mode, often times resulting in errors and unwanted behavior.
+If this tag is not present as the first &lt;head> element on a page, the page and all associated JavaScript will be rendered in IE 7 mode, often times resulting in errors and unwanted behavior.

 ### Technology and Framework for SMART Apps ###